araobp/spielzeug/README.md

 ```
 ![arduino-rpi](./doc/arduino-rpi.png)

+This configuration reminds me of [OpenFlow](https://en.wikipedia.org/wiki/OpenFlow).
 Unfortunately, Firmata protocol does not support SPI, so I do not use Gobot...

 ##Tools